 To be considered competitive and inclusive in today’s market, fertility benefits are becoming a must-have for employers.
 Family-forming options, like in vitro fertilization (IVF) or gestational carrier (GC) services, are known to be expensive, which could be discouraging for employers looking to add fertility benefits to their offerings.
-But, you may be surprised to learn that fertility benefits can actually lower healthcare costs.

 How much does IVF cost?

 IVF is when an egg and sperm are fertilized in a lab, and an embryo is transferred to the uterus.
 It’s a long and challenging process — not to mention expensive.
 A typical cycle can cost up to $26,000; most people will do more than one cycle before they become pregnant.